Tips for Fellow Parent Entrepreneurs

-However, I have been fortunate to avoid feeling this guilt too often, because I am confident that the childcare assistance I receive as well as my identity as a business owner make me a better mom.
-I would advise parents who are grappling with mom/dad guilt to consider whether these factors make them a better parent as well.
-In spite of all of the conflicting pressures you may feel, do not forget that your happiness and fulfillment matters, and also can in turn affect your ability to be the best for your family.
+However, I have been fortunate to avoid feeling this guilt too often.
+Because I am confident that the childcare assistance I receive as well as my identity as a business owner makes me a better mom.
+I would advise parents who are grappling with mom/dad guilt to consider whether these factors make them a better parents as well.
+In spite of all of the conflicting pressures you may feel, do not forget that your happiness and fulfillment matter.
+And also can in turn affect your ability to be the best for your family.

 5. Become a time management pro

-Since taking the leap to become an entrepreneur, my schedule has not opened up persay (I’m sure many entrepreneurs reading also spend a good deal of time working late at night), but I do have much more control over it.
-The combination of this agency over my schedule and the time management skills I have developed throughout my career has allowed me to budget my time in a way that works wonderfully for my family and me.
+Since taking the leap to become an entrepreneur, my schedule has not opened up.
+I’m sure many entrepreneurs reading also spend a good deal of time working late at night.
+But I do have much more control over it.
+The combination of this agency over my schedule and the time management skills I have developed throughout my career has allowed me to budget my time.
+In a way that works wonderfully for my family and me.

-I have been able to build a role for myself that I enjoy so much that even now at 5 months pregnant with my third child, I am happy to continue to put in the work to help my other “baby”—the company—continue to thrive.
-I hope my story and advice helps others find this same fulfillment.
+I have been able to build a role for myself that I enjoy so much.
+That even now at 5 months pregnant with my third child, I am happy to continue to put in the work to help my other “baby”—the company—continue to thrive.
+I hope my story and advice help others find this same fulfillment.